Looking for inspiration from an industry expert? A trailblazer? A leader making waves in their industry?

 Euan holds a BA in Ancient History from the University of Bristol and an MA in international Relations from Yale University.
 He is a long suffering supporter of Liverpool Football Club.

-Tal is a Publisher Solutions Consultant at Google.
-Her job is to engage with top publishers in the UK and Ireland and to identify solutions for their unique needs.
+Tal is a Technical Solutions Consultant at Google.
+Her job is to engage with top Retailers, Broadcaster and News publishers in the UK and Ireland and to develop solutions for their advertising media needs.

 She has been in Google for 5 years, started as a Test Engineer and then as an Integration Engineer.
 Prior to joining Google Tal was a flight simulator instructor in the Air force, and was a flight attendant, when she had the opportunity to travel the world.

-Emanuele Briglia is an Associate Product Marketing Manager at Google in London, where he has worked for the last 3 years.
-He is part of a global team that supports small-medium businesses to get started with Google Ads, Google’s advertising platform.
-Before joining Google, Emanuele graduated from a Master in International Management in Italy (Bocconi University) and in the United Kingdom (London School of Economics).
-He is a true sport enthusiast and, as many Italians, he is mostly a devoted football fan.
+Before DAZN, he worked at Google for almost 4 years, in Project Management roles as part of a global team supporting small-medium businesses to get started with Google Ads, Google’s advertising platform.
+Before joining Google, Emanuele graduated from a Masters in International Management in Italy (Bocconi University) and in the United Kingdom (London School of Economics).
+He is a true sport enthusiast and, like many Italians, he is mostly a devoted football fan.

 Industry: HR | Recruitment | Banking | Finance